 The Spring Peeper is one of Vermont’s smallest frogs.
 Adults are generally 1-1½ inches long.
 The Spring Peeper has no dorsolateral ridges (folds of skin on either side of its back).
 It has dark markings on its back that usually form an “X”, and small adhesive discs on its toes.
 Spring Peepers vary in color from light to dark brown.
 Adult males are generally smaller than the adult females, and breeding males have black throats and swollen thumbs.

 The Spring Peeper’s call can either be a short ascending whistle or it may be broken into a series of ascending peeps.
 It begins calling as early as March, and can be heard through July.
 The peak calling time is around the beginning of May.
+Spring Peepers may also be heard calling in the late summer through fall.
+This call sounds slightly different (harsher and shorter) than it does the spring, and is usually heard coming from leaf litter instead of from breeding pools.

-After mating, Spring Peepers lay hundreds of eggs singly or in packages of 2-3 eggs attached to vegetation.
+Spring Peepers lay hundreds of eggs singly or in packages of 2-3 eggs attached to vegetation.
 Tadpoles metamorphose within 2-3 months.

 Adults can be found in herbaceous vegetation or woods next to heavily vegetated swamps and marshes of all sizes.